Wednesday, May 22, 2013

 Wolfe echoed that, suggesting the proposed ordinance would help offset the expense of responding to security alarms at commercial establishments.

-“As much as we welcome the commercial segment in Berlin, they do drain (our) resources,” he said.
+“As much as we welcome the commercial segment in

 Under the proposed ordinance, businesses would be entitled to two false alarms per calendar year — one between January and July and the other from July to December.
 A second alarm during either of those six-month spans would trigger a $100 fee, and any subsequent alarm in that same time frame would cost $200 each.